jlahne/pangborn-tutorial-2025/_main.md

 raw_cider_data <- read_csv(file = "data/CiderDryness_SensoryDATA.csv")
 ```

 As a note, in many countries the separator (delimiter) will be the semi-colon (`;`), since the comma is used as the decimal marker.
 To read files formatted this way, you can use the `read_csv2()` function.
 If you encounter tab-separated values files (`.tsv`) you can use the `read_tsv()` function.
 If you have more non-standard delimiters, you can use the `read_delim()` function, which will allow you to specify your own delimiter characters.
-Excel stores data by default in the `.xlsx` format, which can be read by installing and using the `readxl` package (or saving Excel data as `.csv`).
-You can also read many other formats of tabular data using the `rio` package ("read input/output"), which can be installed from CRAN (using, as you have learned, `install.packages("rio")`).
+Excel stores data by default in the `.xlsx` format, which can be read by installing and using the `{readxl}` package (or saving Excel data as `.csv`).
+You can also read many other formats of tabular data using the `{rio}` package ("read input/output"), which can be installed from CRAN (using `install.packages("rio")`).

 The `read_csv()` function creates a type of object in `R` called a `tibble`, which is a special type of `data.frame`.
 These are rectangular "spreadsheet-like" objects like you would encounter in Excel or manipulate in JMP or SPSS.

 ## The destination

 The plan here is to present "full" workflows for data import, wrangling, and visualization below so as to give a skeleton to work through.
-This is going to look like a lot of code at once, but I don't use anything in these workflows that we will not be covering (in some way!) today.
+This looks like a lot of code at once, but we will be covering (almost) every piece one at a time.
+We won't be going into detail on a lot of the "wrangling" like getting data from "wide" to "long" forms or combining data frames, but you can do much of this in Excel if you're more comfortable or you can look at [Hadley Wickham's book *R for Data Science*](https://r4ds.had.co.nz/index.html) or [past Sensometrics tutorials](https://lhami.github.io/pangborn-r-tutorial-2023/) for help.
+You should already have copies of the raw and "wrangled" data.
+Ask us for a flash drive, if not.

 Hopefully, by the end of today's workshop you will be able both to understand and dissect complex code and use it to build your own analyses and visualizations.

 ### Cider {#cider}